-And I’m so much better now than I was then.
-Heck, how many authors do you know who’ve written eleven books?
+I mean, speaking of productivity, heck, how many authors do you know who’ve written eleven books?

-Hell, maybe I should’ve stopped at one, as well? hahaha.
+Heck, maybe I should’ve stopped at one, as well? lol.
 Okay, kidding.

 This started at eight or nine, remember?
 (And I wish I could nail down that age, but my Mom and I can’t figure it out.
 It was either fourth or fifth grade, and I started school early, so there you go.)

 But back to the point, every writer needs a schtick.

 Some writers craft lines that are exquisite and supple.
 You read them because they seduce and lure you forward, page-by-page.

 Some writers blast you with a foghorn.
 Or put a dozen twists in a book.